Study tours

 Please contact info@europeanhealthcaredesign for hotel recommendations in Dublin.

-Once complete, the new 165,000m² children’s hospital and associated Children’s Research and Innovation Centre will be heralded as a world-class facility for children and young people from all over Ireland, who have complicated and serious illnesses and are in need of specialist and complex care.
-It is the largest, most complex and significant capital investment project ever undertaken in healthcare in Ireland.
-It will bring together three existing children’s hospitals, tri-located on one campus with St James’s Hospital and a planned maternity hospital.
+Designed by BDP with OCMA and commissioned by the National Paediatric Hospital Development Board, the new 130,000 sqm children’s hospital will be heralded as a world-class facility for children and young people from all over Ireland, who have complicated and serious illnesses and are in need of specialist and complex care.
+Constructed by BAM, it is the largest, most significant capital investment project ever undertaken in healthcare in Ireland, bringing together three existing children’s hospitals, tri-located on one campus with St James’ Hospital and a planned maternity hospital.

-At the heart of the design is an oval ward pavilion, set within one of Europe’s largest roof gardens, that gives the hospital an instantly recognisable and friendly identity.
+At the heart of the design is an oval pavilion, set within one of Europe’s largest roof gardens that give the hospital an instantly recognisable and friendly identity.
 The introduction of the ‘floating garden’ halfway up the building elevates the importance of nature and the therapeutic environment, making it a central part of the architecture’s character.
-Once the new hospital is complete, there will be open views from the floating garden and the wards towards Kilmainham and Phoenix Park beyond, creating a strong landscape and architectural axis that will ‘ground’ the new building in its context.
+With open views towards Kilmainham and the Phoenix Park beyond, this establishes a new landscape and architectural axis that grounds the new building in its context.

 ![]() | ![]() | |

 Dublin Simon Community supports people to exit homelessness, access and retain homes, and rebuild lives by delivering housing, health and wellbeing services.
-Dublin Simon approached OCMA to consider the feasibility of accommodating a significant expansion of its facilities and services offered at its site at Usher’s Island, which sits along Dublin’s historic quays.
+Dublin Simon approached O’Connell Mahon Architects (OCMA) to consider the feasibility of accommodating a significant expansion of its facilities and services offered at its site at Usher’s Island, which sits along Dublin’s historic quays.

 OCMA worked closely with Dublin Simon’s property and service provider teams to determine the key strategic goals for the development – to provide flexible multifunctional spaces that support an interdisciplinary team approach to treatment and residential care.
 The ensuing brief led to the design of a 100-bedroom facility spread over six floors with accompanying living and treatment facilities, dining room and kitchen, gymnasium and a range of training and administration offices, integrated into a coherent layout.